Dutch Brazilians: The second wave

-The first Dutch immigrants to Brazil settled in Espírito Santo state from 1858 to 1862, establishing Holanda, a settlement.
+A modern wave of Dutch immigration to Brazil began between 1858 and 1862 in which 1,024, migrants, mainly from Zeeland, settled in Espírito Santo establishing the villages of Holanda and Holandinha in Santa Leopoldina.
+Between 1840 and 1940 only 8,200 Dutch immigrated to Brazil with another 4,850 immigrating between 1946 and 1963.
 This settlement of five hundred primarily Reformed folk from West Zeelandic Flanders in the province of Zeeland was not successful.
 All further immigration came to an end and contacts with the homeland declined.
-The "lost settlement" was rediscovered in 1973.
-Except for the Zeeuwen in Holanda, not many Dutch went to Brazil until post-1900.
-Between 1906 and 1913 more than 3,500 Dutch emigrated there, primarily during 1908 and 1909.
+In 1973, the village was rediscovered by missionaries.

 After the Second World War, the Dutch Organization of Catholic Farmers and Vegetable Growers (KNBTB) coordinated a new flow of Dutch immigrants in search for a new life and new opportunities in Brazil.
 The most known Dutch settlements in Brazil are Holambra I and Holambra II (because they became leading producers of flowers), but other settlements were established as well, and in time these small villages became cities.

 Also arrived after Second World War were Eurasian refugees of mixed Indonesian and Dutch blood called Indos.
 These Indos traveled to Brazil because the Dutch society did not consider their war experience in Indonesia, and did not recognize the European status the Indos held dearly in their mother country.
 The number of Indos in Brazil was never counted because they are a part of the overall Dutch-Brazilian population.